This is a true story of a man who discovered Reiki, the universal life force.

 Mikao Usui (1865 – 1926) is the founder of spiritual practice known as Reiki, used as an alternative therapy for the treatment of physical, emotional, and mental diseases.

-Reiki is now known all over the world.
+Usui is now known as the founder of spiritual practice known as Reiki all over the world.

 So, I would like to introduce the amazing life of Mikao Usui, the founder of Reiki.